brunosan/Gain-Index-Site/README.md

 - Review package.json for node version requirements
 - Modern version of libsqlite3.
 Note: older versions such as on Ubuntu Lucid can result in slow map rendering.
 In such cases, the [mapnik sqlite plugin can be built standalone](https://github.com/springmeyer/sqlite3-mapnik), or you can use a newer version of libsqlite3

--`npm install` will throw an error for mapnik.
+-Do `npm install` It will throw an error for mapnik.
 That's ok.

 Installation
 ------------